 Location: 5 Walnut Street, Asheville

-7. Take in the Sunset at Pillar Rooftop Bar
+7. Pillar Rooftop Bar

 When you’ve got something to celebrate, take it to the rooftop bars of Asheville, many of which aren’t noticeable from street level.
 Don’t worry though – we don’t want you to miss out on the best bars in Asheville, and this one is a must-visit for your girls’ night out!